-Cover each plate with plastic film (Item No. 400012) and incubate 18 hours at 4° C.
+Cover each plate with plastic film (Item No. 400012) and incubate for two hours at room temperature on an orbital shaker.

 Development of the Plate

 Reconstitute Ellman's Reagent immediately before use (20 ml of reagent is sufficient to develop 100 wells):